 Map Detail - A slider control allows you to increase or decrease the amount of map information shown on a given map range.
-For example, you may want to increase the detail level when driving in non-urban areas in order to see more information.
-However, in urban areas, you may want to decrease the map detail for increased map clarity.
+You can increase the detail level when driving in non-urban areas in order to see more information, in urban areas, you may want to decrease the map detail for increased map clarity.